-** > The specification should ideally serve as a glossary to the claim terms so that the examiner and the public can clearly ascertain the meaning of the claim terms.
+The specification should ideally serve as a glossary to the claim terms so that the examiner and the public can clearly ascertain the meaning of the claim terms.
 Correspondence between the specification and claims is required by 37 CFR 1.75(d)(1), which provides that claim terms must find clear support or antecedent basis in the specification so that the meaning of the terms may be ascertainable by reference to the specification.
 To meet the definiteness requirement under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, the exact claim terms are not required to be used in the specification as long as the specification provides the needed guidance on the meaning of the terms (e.g., by using clearly equivalent terms) so that the meaning of the terms is readily discernable to a person of ordinary skill in the art.
 See, e.g., Bancorp Servs., L.L.C. v.
 Hartford Life Ins.
 Co., 359 F.3d 1367, 1373 (Fed.
 Cir.
 2004).
 Nevertheless, glossaries of terms used in the claims are a helpful device for ensuring adequate definition of terms used in claims.
 Express definitions of claim terms can eliminate the need for any “time-consuming and difficult inquiry into indefiniteness.”
-Bancorp, 359 F.3d at 1373.
+Id.
 Therefore, applicants are encouraged to use glossaries as a best practice in patent application preparation.
 If the specification does not provide the needed support or antecedent basis for the claim terms, the specification should be objected to under 37 CFR 1.75(d)(1).
-See MPEP §§ 608.01(o) and 2181(IV).
+See MPEP § 608.01(o) and MPEP § 2181, subsection IV.
 Applicant will be required to make appropriate amendment to the description to provide clear support or antecedent basis for the claim terms provided no new matter is introduced, or amend the claim.

 Breadth of a claim is not to be equated with indefiniteness.
 In reMiller, 441 F.2d 689, 169 USPQ 597 (CCPA 1971).
 If the scope of the subject matter embraced by the claims is clear, and if applicants have not otherwise indicated that they intend the invention to be of a scope different from that defined in the claims, then the claims comply with 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.
 See Ultimax Cement Mfg. v.
-CTS Cement Mfg., 587 F.3d 1339, 1352 (Fed.
+CTS Cement Mfg., 587 F.3d 1339, 1352, 92 USPQ2d 1865, 1873 (Fed.
 Cir.
 2010) (finding that “a claim to a formula containing over 5000 possible combinations is not necessarily ambiguous if it sufficiently notifies the public of the scope of the claims.").
 A claim is indefinite when the boundaries of the protected subject matter are not clearly delineated and the scope is unclear.
 For example, a genus claim that covers multiple species is broad, but is not indefinite because of its breadth, which is otherwise clear.
 But a genus claim that could be interpreted in such a way that it is not clear which species are covered would be indefinite (e.g., because there is more than one reasonable interpretation of what species are included in the claim).

 Undue breadth of the claim may be addressed under different statutory provisions, depending on the reasons for concluding that the claim is too broad.
 If the claim is too broad because it does not set forth that which applicants regard as their invention as evidenced by statements outside of the application as filed, a rejection under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, would be appropriate.
 If the claim is too broad because it is not supported by the original description or by an enabling disclosure, a rejection under 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, would be appropriate.
 If the claim is too broad because it reads on the prior art, a rejection under either 35 U.S.C.
 102 or 103 would be appropriate.

 The following sections are devoted to a discussion of specific topics where issues under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, have been addressed.
 These sections are not intended to be an exhaustive list of the issues that can arise under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, but are intended to provide guidance in areas that have been addressed with some frequency in recent examination practice.
 The court and Board decisions cited are representative.
 As with all appellate decisions, the results are largely dictated by the facts in each case.
 The use of the same language in a different context may justify a different result.